jekil/awesome-hacking/Readme.rst

 - `IDA Pomidor <http://thesprawl.org/projects/ida-pomidor/>`_ - IDA Pomidor is a plugin for Hex-Ray's IDA Pro disassembler that will help you retain concentration and productivity during long reversing sessions.
 - `IDA Pro <https://www.hex-rays.com/products/ida/index.shtml>`_ - A Windows, Linux or Mac OS X hosted multi-processor disassembler and debugger.
 - `IDA Sploiter <http://thesprawl.org/projects/ida-sploiter/>`_ - IDA Sploiter is a plugin for Hex-Ray's IDA Pro disassembler designed to enhance IDA's capabilities as an exploit development and vulnerability research tool.
+- `IDAPython <https://github.com/idapython/>`_ - An IDA plugin which makes it possible to write scripts for IDA in the Python programming language.
 - `Immunity Debugger <http://debugger.immunityinc.com/>`_ - A powerful new way to write exploits and analyze malware.
 - `JAD <http://varaneckas.com/jad/>`_ - JAD Java Decompiler.
 - `JD-GUI <http://jd.benow.ca>`_ - Aims to develop tools in order to decompile and analyze Java 5 “byte code” and the later versions.
+- `Mona.py <https://www.corelan.be/index.php/2011/07/14/mona-py-the-manual/>`_ - PyCommand for Immunity Debugger that replaces and improves on pvefindaddr.
 - `Medusa <https://github.com/wisk/medusa>`_ - A disassembler designed to be both modular and interactive.
 - `OllyDbg <http://www.ollydbg.de>`_ - An x86 debugger that emphasizes binary code analysis.
+- `Paimei <https://github.com/OpenRCE/paimei>`_ - Reverse engineering framework, includes PyDBG, PIDA, pGRAPH.
 - `PEDA <https://github.com/longld/peda>`_ - Python Exploit Development Assistance for GDB.
 - `Plasma <https://github.com/joelpx/plasma>`_ - Interactive disassembler for x86/ARM/MIPS.
 Generates indented pseudo-code with colored syntax code.
+- `Pyew <https://github.com/joxeankoret/pyew>`_ - Command line hexadecimal editor and disassembler, mainly to analyze malware.
 - `Radare2 <http://www.radare.org>`_ - Opensource, crossplatform reverse engineering framework.
 - `Toolbag <https://github.com/aaronportnoy/toolbag>`_ - The IDA Toolbag is a plugin providing supplemental functionality to Hex-Rays IDA Pro disassembler.
 - `Voltron <https://github.com/snare/voltron>`_ - An extensible debugger UI toolkit written in Python.
 It aims to improve the user experience of various debuggers (LLDB, GDB, VDB and WinDbg) by enabling the attachment of utility views that can retrieve and display data from the debugger host.